Criterion Games: Background and foundation (1993–1996)

-Under Electronic Arts (2004–present)
+Sale to Electronic Arts (2004–2014)

 In July 2004, EA announced that it had reached an agreement with Canon's European arm, Canon Europe, to acquire all of the Criterion Software group, including Criterion Games.
 The deal was finalised on 19 October 2004, with EA paying US$68 million.
 After the purchase, both Criterion and Electronic Arts declared that RenderWare would continue to be made available to third-party customers.
 However, some clients decided it was too risky to rely on technology owned by a competitor.
-Electronic Arts have since withdrawn RenderWare from the commercial middleware market, although remnants are still used by internal developers.
+Electronic Arts has since withdrawn RenderWare from the commercial middleware market, although remnants are still used by internal developers.
 In mid-2006, the company closed its Derby satellite office, making all of its programmers and support staff redundant.

 In early March 2007, Electronic Arts combined its Chertsey-based UK development studio and Criterion Games into a new building in central Guildford.
 Integration of the teams did not occur and the location housed two very separate development studios: Criterion Games and EA Bright Light before Bright Light was shut permanently in 2011.
 In November 2007, co-founder and CEO David Lau-Kee made the decision to leave Electronic Arts to concentrate on advisory activities within the games industry.
 Adam Billyard also left Electronic Arts as CTO of EATech in 2007 to pursue other projects.

 On 14 June 2010, Criterion announced that Need for Speed: Hot Pursuit was set for release in November 2010.
 The software utilises a new game engine named Chameleon.
 On 1 June 2012, Electronic Arts announced Criterion's second Need for Speed title, Need for Speed: Most Wanted, which was released on 30 October 2012.
 At Electronic Entertainment Expo 2012, Criterion Games announced that it had taken sole ownership of the Need for Speed franchise.

-On 28 April 2013, Alex Ward announced via Twitter that the studio is planning to steer away from its tradition in developing racing games and are instead focusing on other genres for future projects.
+On 28 April 2013, Alex Ward announced via Twitter that the studio is planning to steer away from its tradition of developing racing games and is instead focusing on other genres for future projects.
 On 13 September 2013, Criterion elected to cut its staff numbers to 17 people total, as 80% (70 people) of the studio moved over to Ghost Games UK to work with Need for Speed games.